sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 *  The hostcfgd helps switch between local and kube modes.

-   When owner is switched to kube while running in local mode, it creates the label to enable kube-deploy and whenever kube deploys asynchronously, it stops the local container, so as to help kube deployed container take over.
-Vice versa, when switching to local, while running in kube mode, it calls `system container stop`, which stops the running kube deployed container, followed by call to `system container start` which starts the local container.
-The entire switching from kube to local is synchronous.
+   When owner is switched between local to kube and vice versa, it initiates a restart to trigger the switching.

 * A daemon could help switch from kubernetes to local if deploy would not happen for a period.